 Cherry Tomatoes are very sweet, miniature versions of traditional large tomatoes, but they are equally as nutritious.
 Cherry tomatoes are high in vitamins A, B and Lycopene (an antioxidant).

 A longtime farm favorite cherry tomato is Sungold.
 Summer is not complete until we can snack on a handful of these delicious, tiny bursts of flavor.
-New varieties we are trying this year include: Midnight Pear Tomato and Lucia, a red cherry tomato that is said to rival Sungold’s flavor.
+New varieties we are trying this year include: Kumquat, unique purple/orange fruit with citrus-y tang, and Sweet Aperitif, arguably the sweetest red cherry tomato.
 We will see!

 Storage and Selection: The best test of a great tomato, even more than its color, is aroma – smell them and you should be able to inhale strong, sweet acid tomato wafts.
 Keep tomatoes at room temperature until ripe, and then use within a day or two.
 Don’t refrigerate them, as it will affect their flavor.